 iRecord

-When you send a report in through this portal on Scotland's environment web, we send it straight to the iRecord website. iRecord is a website for sharing wildlife observations, including associated photos.
-Your data will be kept secure and will be regularly backed up.
-Automatic checks will be applied to your observations to help spot potential errors, and experts can review your sightings.
+When you add a report through this portal on Scotland's environment web, it goes straight to the iRecord website, and will be passed to a Scottish verifier to confirm the record. iRecord is a website for sharing wildlife observations, including associated photos.

-iRecord data are stored in a secure database, are archived daily and accessible to anyone via the website.
-Records entered will also be available to relevant individuals and organisations, e.g. recording schemes and societies, local environmental records centres and the Archive for Marine Species and Habitats Data (DASSH), at full capture resolution to enable verification and sharing via the National Biodiversity Network (NBN) Atlas.
+iRecord data are stored in a secure database, are archived daily and accessible to anyone via the National Biodiversity Network (NBN) Atlas.

 Report a non-native species